Shooting near Highland Road leaves one dead; two injured

 Shortly after 2 p.m. the Baton Rouge Police Department responded to the 700 block of East Buchanan near the BRPD located on Highland Rd.

-One person was pronounced dead and two other were transported to a hospital.
+One person was pronounced dead and two others were transported to a hospital.

 Details are limited at this time.
 This is a developing story.